Why is AI security important?

 Unexpected behavior of AI models in production can lead to unwanted consequences, ranging from degraded user experience to brand damage and legal liabilities.
 While AI models are non-deterministic in nature and impossible to completely control, comprehensive testing can reduce the risks associated with AI (mis-)behaviors.

-Regularly scanning AI models and applications with specialized tools allows security teams to proactively identify vulnerabilities.
+Regularly scanning AI models and applications allows security teams to proactively identify vulnerabilities.
 These checks may include classic tests such as scanning for container security and dependencies or fuzz testing, as well as AI-specific scans via tools such as Alibi Detect or the Adversarial Robustness Toolbox.
 Make sure your teams test AI applications against misconfigurations or configuration mismatches, which could serve as easy entry points for security breaches.
 Being able to detect attack paths throughout the AI pipelines, from sensitive training data and exposed secrets to identities and network exposures, before they become threats in production is your goal.

 Incorporating AI security testing within your CI/CD pipeline is the key to reliably identifying and addressing vulnerabilities early in the software development life cycle, and regular testing is the only way to maintain a continuous and proactive security posture.